-Asperger’s Association of New England (AANE) – The Asperger’s Association of New England’s mission is to foster awareness, respect, acceptance, and support for individuals with AS and related conditions and their families.
+Association for Autism and Neurodiversity (AANE)’s mission is to foster awareness, respect, acceptance, and support for individuals with AS and related conditions and their families.

 Information is available through the Autism Support Centers.

-The Autism Insurance Resource Center provides information to the public about insurance coverage under a new law, An Act Relative to Insurance Coverage for Autism (ARICA), which took effect in Massachusetts on January 1, 2011.
+The Insurance Resource Center for Autism and Behavioral Health provides information to the public about insurance coverage under a new law, An Act Relative to Insurance Coverage for Autism (ARICA), which took effect in Massachusetts on January 1, 2011.
 There are many questions relating to the implementation of the law, e.g., to whom, ARICA applies, what treatments are covered and how to access coverage.
-The Center, a program of New England INDEX, is designed to provide information and support for self-advocates, family members, providers, employers and educators on issues related to medical insurance for autism treatment.
+The Center, a program of the E. K. Shriver Center, is designed to provide information and support for self-advocates, family members, providers, employers and educators on issues related to medical insurance for autism treatment.
 Also offers monthly webinars.
-Contact email@example.com for issues related to insurance coverage for autism treatment & services.
+Email AIRC@umassmed.edu for issues related to insurance coverage for autism treatment & services.
+Amy Weinstock, Director.

-Sign up to receive informational mailings, invitations to events, and updates: Sign up for receive ARICA updates via email .
+Sign up to receive informational mailings, invitations to events, and updates: Sign up to receive ARICA updates via email.

 Am I Covered? – An easy to use screening tool, that determines if a person’s insurance is subject to the Massachusetts Autism Insurance Law (aka ARICA)

 Autism Consortium Parent Information Packet for Families of Children with Autism Disorders (pdf)